Complete-Knowledge/ck/README.md

 # CK

-On chain verification of CK proof
+On-chain verification of an ASIC CK proof

-Current status : Completed and tested the ASIC protocol (with 1 round)

-Sample proof and test supplied using the following script:
+You can run the sample proof and test using the following script:

 ```shell
 npx hardhat compile